Convex valuations, from Whitney to Nash: Background and preparations

 \section{Background and preparations}

-In this section we review the needed background on linear (double) forms, valuations and Fr\'echet bundles of valuations, as well as do some basic preparatory steps.
-As a general reference on valuation theory we recommend the monographs by Klain--Rota~\cite{Klain1997} and Schneider~\cite{Schneider2014} as well as the book by Alesker--Fu~\cite{Alesker2014c} and the surveys by Alesker~\cite{Alesker2007b} and Bernig~\cite{Bernig2010}.
+In this section we review the needed background on double forms and valuations, and do some basic preparatory steps.
+As a general reference on valuation theory we recommend \cite{Klain1997} and \cite{Schneider2014}, as well as \cite{Alesker2014c}, \cite{Alesker2007b} and \cite{Bernig2010} for the modern theory of valuations.
 Throughout the paper we denote by $\Gamma(X, \mathcal E)$ the $C^\infty$-smooth sections of a bundle $\mathcal E$ over $X$.